 There is no clear-cut yes or no answer to that question (“are you wrong or selfish for wanting a divorce?”).
 And, I’m a stranger who has no right or authority to tell you whether or not you’re selfish.
 But, I can give you a few things to think about.

+Getting Divorced Without Ruining Your Life: A Reasoned, Practical Guide to the Legal, Emotional and Financial Ins and Outs of Negotiating a Divorce Settlement by Sam Margulies is an excellent resource on getting divorced.
 I always recommend books at the beginning of my articles, because I firmly believe there is so much wisdom and insight in books!
-If you’re headed towards divorce whether you like it not, read Rebuilding: When Your Relationship Ends.
+If you’re headed towards divorce whether you like it not, learn as much as you can about getting a divorce.

 Yes, in some cases wanting a divorce is wrong or selfish.
 Take Jill’s husband in When Your Husband Wants a Divorce – But Won’t Leave.
 I actually know them both in real life (I’ve changed their names), and I think he’s being an incredible jerk for dragging his wife and three kids through his midlife crisis.
 He’s not happy, he doesn’t know why he’s not happy, but he’s certain his unhappiness is his wife’s fault.

 And yet, if you ask his friends if he’s wrong or selfish for wanting a divorce, they’d all say no. It IS his wife’s fault that he’s in an unhappy marriage – she’s awful to be married to.
 Figuring out whether divorce is wrong depends on who you ask.
 Sometimes divorce is selfish, and other times it’s the best decision you could ever make.

 A Divorce is Selfish When You Have No “Real” Reason for Leaving